Post Castration Epididymal Sperm Extraction

 When should this technique be used?

-The stallion has one or both testes removed which are then chilled and couriered to the centre in Shropshire.
-The testes are dissected and the sperm cells are harvested from the epididymis using a combination of techniques including aspiration, flushing and flotation.
+The stallion has one or both testes removed which are then chilled and couriered to the semen collection centre.
+The testes are dissected and the sperm cells harvested from the epididymis using a combination of techniques including aspiration, flushing and flotation.

 How many doses will be harvested?

-The number of doses collected will vary from stallion to stallion depending on testicle size and the density of the semen collected.
-On average the final number of doses varies from between 10-40 based on harvesting from both testes.
+The number of doses collected varies from stallion to stallion depending on testicle size and density of semen collected.
+On average, the final number of doses varies from 10-40 based on harvesting from both testes.

 Does the stallion need health testing?

-All stallions must be tested for EVA, EIA and CEM this can be done at the point of castration.
+All stallions must be tested for EVA, EIA and CEM.
+This should be done in advance where possible but can be taken at the point of castration.

 Does it work?

-Although there is not an abundance of data on the fertility of semen harvested and frozen in this manner, using a variety of specialised processing techniques we are now seeing post thaw results of up to 50% Progressive Linear Motility (PLM) and positive pregnancy results have been achieved.
+Although there is not an abundance of data on the fertility of semen harvested from the epididymis, using a variety of specialised processing techniques, we are now seeing post thaw results of up to 50% progressive motility and positive pregnancy results have been achieved.

 Picture Courtesy of Gallery South